bo-yang/stip_fisher/README.md

 To extract STIP features for each video clip(by default all features of the videos in the same class are mixed in the same file), you also need to run script
 	"mk_stip_data -i <in_dir> -o <out_dir>"

+Using this pipeline, the mean accuracy of UCF 101 action recognition should be no lower than 77.95%.

 For more details about this project, please refer to the STIP_fisher_report.pdf in this folder.